 The 2020 Boston Marathon, originally scheduled for April 20, has been postponed to September 14.
 However, Team IHP runners Kim Erler, PhD ’17 and an assistant professor of occupational therapy, and Jordan Griffiths, SLP ’19, remain committed to exceeding their fundraising goals and training for the new race date.

 About Team IHP

-Every year, MGH Institute recruits runners for the Boston Marathon who have a passion for both running and the work being done here at IHP.
-They are committed to exceeding their fundraising minimum of $5,000 each, and conditioning for the 26.2-mile race.
+Every year, the MGH Institute recruits runners for the Boston Marathon who have a passion for both running and the work being done at the IHP.
+They are committed to exceeding their fundraising goal of $5,000 each, and conditioning for the 26.2-mile race.
 Funds raised through our Boston Marathon program benefit a variety of initiatives at the Institute, including academic program support, scholarships, on-campus clinical care centers, and more!
-Jordan Griffiths has elected to support the Sanders Impact Practice Center, and Kim Erler will support Student Scholarships/Financial Aid.
+Jordan Griffiths, SLP '19 (left, in photo) has elected to support the Dr. Charles A. and Ann Sanders IMPACT Practice Center, and Dr. Kim Erler, PhD '17, will support student scholarships/financial aid.

 We continue to be inspired by their dedication and commitment.
 Read below to learn more about our runners.
 You can help them cross the finish line and reach their fundraising goals by clicking on the link to their GoFundMe page.